Anjali-Gupta-18/etl_processes/README.md

 ```
 Error loading data: <Error details>
 ```
-You can remove this error by delete from table than again try to run the python script to load it will load to database
+You can remove this error by running the query "delete from table" in the database then again try to run the Python script to load it to the database